subtlemocha00/vite-react-template/README.md

 Then, scaffold your new project with:

-degit your-github-username/your-template-repository project-name
+degit subtlemocha00/vite-react-template [project-name]
-cd project-name
+cd [project-name]
 npm install

-Replace your-github-username/your-template-repository with the actual GitHub path to your template repository, and project-name with your desired project name.
+Replace [project-name] with your desired project name, no []'s.

 ## Running Your Project